Spider-999/StudentManagementSystem/README.md

 ### Assignment
 Students type the solution in a text box and send it to the professor to be graded.

+### Gamification elements.
+For gamification there is a leaderboard that shows students with the most completed homeworks in descending order.

+### Handling of exceptions
+The handling of exceptions is done using mostly custom exceptions.

 ### Project
 Students can upload one or more files and the professor can download them as a ZIP archive.